 Banana plants can be bought from accredited nurseries or from your local nursery if they have obtained the plants from an accredited source.
 Read about buying banana plants.

 If you are a participant of the sentinel planting program your permit will be sent to you once you have completed and returned the acceptance form.

 If you have been invited to participate in the sentinel planting program you will receive free banana plants under permit.

-The first shipment of sentinel banana plants have been distributed to the Tiwi Island, Daly River, Ramingining and Darwin red zones.
+The first and second shipment of sentinel banana plants have been distributed to the Tiwi Island, Daly River, Ramingining and Darwin red zones.

 Sentinel planting participants will be contacted a few weeks prior to collection with information about where and when to collect their plants.

 If you were offered a place in the sentinel program, please reply to the letter or email you received.

 You can contact the banana freckle hotline by calling 1800 771 163 or emailing email@example.com.

 You can contact the communications officer by calling (08) 8999 2107.